 - Second prize: Indonesia Medika, represented by Gamal Albinsaid, for their project Garbage Clinical Insurance, Indonesia.
 Visit Indonesia Medika

 - Third prize: Mountain Societies Development Support Programme, represented by Talant Aldashov, for their project Vegetable Value Chain Development in Naryn Oblast, Kyrgyzstsan.
-Visit the Mountain Societies Development Support Programme
+Explore the Mountain Societies Development Support Programme

 POWER99 Foundation was also awarded a US$200,000 grant under the Japan Social Development Fund to pilot their project at a larger scale.